MultiQC/MultiQC/docs/core/development/plots.md

     "ycats_samples": True,         # Is the y-axis sample names?
 Set to "False" to prevent report toolbox from affecting.
     "colstops": [],                # Scale colour stops.
 See below.
-    "reverseColors": False,        # Reverse the order of the colour axis "decimalPlaces": 2,            # Number of decimal places for tooltip "legend": True,                # Colour axis key enabled or not "datalabels": True,            # Show values in each cell.
+    "reverseColors": False,        # Reverse the order of the colour axis "tt_decimals": 2,              # Number of decimal places for tooltip "legend": True,                # Colour axis key enabled or not "datalabels": True,            # Show values in each cell.
 Defaults True when less than 20 samples.
     "height": 500                  # The default height of the interactive plot, in pixels